airstruck/knife/readme/behavior.md

         },
     }

+Create a behavior object.

+    local behavior = Behavior(states)

+Update the behavior object with the time delta.

+    function love.update (dt)
+        behavior:update(dt)
+    end

+## States

+State tables may contain any number of *states*.
+The **default** state is always required; newly created behaviors begin in this state.

-The items in each state are called "frames."
-Each frame may contain the following keys:
+The items in each state are called *frames*.
+Each frame may contain the following special keys:

 - **action**: a function to execute at the beginning of the frame.
 It takes the behavior as its first argument and an optional "subject" as the second.

 - **after**: the name of a state to enter after the current frame.

 - **duration**: number of seconds to wait before advancing to the next frame.

-- any arbitrary user-defined keys ("sprite" in this example).

-Create a behavior object:

-    local behavior = Behavior(states)

-Update the behavior object with the time delta:

-    function love.update (dt)
-        behavior:update(dt)
-    end
+Frames may also contain arbitrary user-defined keys, for example "sprite" in the example above.

 ## API

-### Behavior (states [, subject]) -> behavior
+#### Behavior (states [, subject]) -> behavior

-Creates a new behavior object.
-An optional `subject` is passed as a second argument to any *action* functions.
+Creates a new behavior object given a `states` table and an optional `subject` (passed as a second argument to any *action* functions).

-### behavior:update (dt)
+#### behavior:update (dt)

 Update the behavior object with a time delta.
 When the elapsed time exceeds the current frame *duration*, the behavior will advance to the next frame.